 In 1969, an extension center was established in partnership with the U.S. Air Force at Wurtsmith Air Force Base, Oscoda.
-Now known as the Huron Shores Campus, it continues to serve losco County residents following the 1993 closure of the air base.
-The facilities include 12 classrooms, computer and science labs, a two-way interactive room, administrative office, and a student services center.
+Now known as the Oscoda Campus, it continues to serve losco County residents following the 1993 closure of the air base.
+The facilities include 12 classrooms, computer and science labs, a two-way interactive room, administrative office, and a Student Success Center.
 Library resources for ACC students are available through a partnership with the nearby Robert J. Parks Library.

-50th Anniversary, 1952-2002
+50TH ANNIVERSARY, 1952-2002